ninewise/dissertation/on-the-side/make-database.md

 ![The data flow from the downloaded sources to the Unipept database tables.
 Blue rectangles indicate processing steps, orange rounded rectangles indicate database tables.
 Processing steps using online sources are marked with a web icon.\label{fig:makeflow}](make-database.svg)

 Figure \ref{fig:makeflow} describes the flow of data from our online sources to the final database tables.
-On the left, independent from the rest of the flow, the EC numbers, GO terms and InterPro entries are downloaded from respectively the EBI enzyme database [TODO ref] using the **fetch EC numbers** function, the Gene Ontology [TODO ref] using the **fetch GO terms** function and EBI InterPro database [TODO ref] using the **fetch InterPro entries** function.
+On the left, independent from the rest of the flow, the EC numbers, GO terms and InterPro entries are downloaded from respectively the EBI enzyme database [@alcantara] using the **fetch EC numbers** function, the Gene Ontology [@ashburner] using the **fetch GO terms** function and EBI InterPro database [@blum] using the **fetch InterPro entries** function.

 On the right, the flow starts with downloading the NCBI taxonomy and process it in the **create taxon tables** function to create